 Subsequently, 4 grams to 5 grams (8 to 10 ml of the 50% solution) are injected intramuscularly into alternate buttocks every four hours as needed, depending on the continued presence of the patellar reflex and adequate respiratory function.

-After the initial IV dose, some doctors give 1 gram to 2 grams / hour by constant IV infusion.
+After the initial IV dose, some doctors give 1 gram to 2 grams/hour by constant IV infusion.

 Continued use of Magnosolv sulfate (magnesium carbonate) in pregnancy beyond 5 to 7 days may cause abnormalities in the fetus.

-To counteract the muscle stimulating effects of barium poisoning, the usual dose of Magnosolv is 1 to 2 grams intravenously.
+To counteract the stimulating muscle effects of barium poisoning, the usual dose of Magnosolv is 1 to 2 grams intravenously.

 To control seizures associated with epilepsy, glomerulonephritis, or hypothyroidism, the usual adult dose is 1 gram administered intramuscularly or intravenously.

-For the reduction of cerebral edema, 2.5 grams (25 ml of a 10% solution) are administered intravenously.
+To reduce cerebral edema, 2.5 grams (25 ml of a 10% solution) are administered intravenously.